Alexanderson alternator: Disadvantages

 Because of the extremely high rotational speed compared to a conventional alternator, the Alexanderson alternator required continuous maintenance by skilled personnel.
 Efficient lubrication and oil or water cooling was essential for reliability, which was difficult to achieve with the lubricants available at the time.
 In fact, early editions of the Royal Navy's "Admiralty Handbook of Wireless Telegraphy" cover this in considerable detail, mostly as an explanation as to why the navy did not use that particular technology.
 However, the US Navy did.

-Other major problems were that changing the operating frequency was a lengthy and complicated process, and unlike a spark transmitter, the carrier signal could not be switched on and off at will.
-The latter problem greatly complicated "listening through" (that is, stopping the transmission to listen for any answer).
+Other major problems were that changing the operating frequency was a lengthy and complex process and, unlike a spark transmitter, the carrier signal could not be switched on and off at will.
+The latter problem greatly complicated "listening through" (that is, stopping the transmission to listen for an answer).
 There was also the risk that it would allow enemy vessels to detect the presence of the ship.

-Because of the limits of the number of poles and rotational speed of a machine, the Alexanderson alternator is capable of generating transmission frequencies up to around 600 kHz in the lower Medium wave band, with shortwave and higher frequencies being physically impossible.
+Because of the limits of the number of poles and rotational speed of a machine, the Alexanderson alternator is capable of generating transmission frequencies up to around 600 kHz in the lower medium wave band, with shortwave and higher frequencies being physically impossible.
 (Note: Nowadays, it would be technically possible to construct an Alexanderson alternator operating at higher frequencies (for instance, an Alexanderson alternator with a 10,000-pole rotor spinning at 300,000 RPM would produce a transmission frequency of 50 MHz, into the lower portion of the VHF band), but the advances in technology required to allow a large rotor to be spun at the immensely high speeds necessary without suffering catastrophic failure did not occur until long after the Alexanderson alternator had become obsolete.)